mark-fahy/Final-Year-Project/README.md

 This consists of the 6 different experiments I carried out for my Final Year Project.

-They explore Simple Neural Nets, Transfer Learning, Pre-trained stste-of-the-art image recognition models, embedding and the k nearest neighbors algorithm.
+They explore Simple Neural Nets, Transfer Learning, Pre-trained state-of-the-art image recognition models, embedding and the k Nearest Neighbors algorithm.